-Associate Professor: Michèle Bošković, Sonia Cintrón-Marrero Assistant Professors: Agustin Bernal, Kin S. Chan, Glenn Swiadon
+Associate Professor: Michèle Bosković, Sonia Cintrón-Marrero

+Assistant Professors: Agustín Bernal, Kin S. Chan

-The Department of Modern and Classical languages (MCL) seeks to promote an understanding and appreciation of other civilizations and cultures.
-Our language courses provide rigorous training at several levels stressing proficiency in all the linguistic skills.
+The Department of Modern and Classical Languages (MCL) seeks to promote an understanding and appreciation of other civilizations and cultures.
+Our language courses provide rigorous training stressing proficiency in all the linguistic skills.
 Offerings also include literature, civilization and cinema courses in classes conducted in the target language and English.
 Class size allows close contact between students and faculty.

-Students in our programs will gain professional skills that will prepare them to enter a wide range of careers.
-Students in the program may become teachers, prepare for graduate study, or combine their language with majors or minors in other disciplines to compete successfully in many fields, e.g., business, publishing, government or social work.
+Our students will gain professional skills that will prepare them to enter a wide range of careers.
+Our students may become teachers, prepare for graduate study, or combine their language with majors or minors in other disciplines to compete successfully in many fields, e.g., business, publishing, government or social work.